Primitive asymptotics in $\phi^4$ vector theory

 Now assume that there are two compositions that contribute at leading order.
 Then, the four neighboring vertices of $v$ each have to be adjacent to two (but not all three) others.
 In order to be a decomposition at leading order for the whole graph, these vertices each have to be adjacent another triangle in each of the two configurations, see \cref{fig:leading_no_multiple_2}.
 The only way to realize this is to have all four vertices adjacent to one vertex $v'$.
 Hence, $G$ is the octahedron. \end{proof}

 \begin{theorem} Let $L = 3n+1$ for $n\in \mathbb N$.
-The primitive completed graphs $G$ which contribute at leading order in $N$ are the line graphs (\cref{def:line_graph}) of those 3-regular, simple graphs $\dual$ which are 3-edge-connected. \end{theorem} \begin{proof} By construction and \cref{lem:TGN_bound}, the dual graphs $\dual$ of the leading contributions in $T(G,N)$ are 3-regular.
+The primitive completed graphs $G$ which contribute at leading order in $N$ are the line graphs (\cref{def:line_graph}) of the 3-edge-connected 3-regular graphs $\dual$ on $2n+2$ vertices. \end{theorem} \begin{proof} By construction and \cref{lem:TGN_bound}, the dual graphs $\dual$ of the leading contributions in $T(G,N)$ are 3-regular.
 We need to show two things: 1.
 When $\dual$ is furthermore three-connected, then its line graph is primitive.
 And 2. this construction produces all primitive $G$ that contribute at leading order in $N$.

-1. If 3-edge-connected, every edge in $\dual$ is adjacent to two \emph{distinct} vertices.
+1. If $\dual$ is 3-edge-connected, then every edge in $\dual$ is adjacent to two \emph{distinct} vertices.
 These, in turn, are adjacent to a total of four distinct other edges.
 Hence, the line graph $L(\dual)$ is 4-regular, and every vertex of $L(\dual)$ is adjacent to another four distinct vertices.
 In particular, there are no multiedges and no tadpoles.
-Furthermore, every vertex of $\dual$ corresponds to a triangle of edges in $L(G^\star)$.
+Furthermore, since every vertex of $\dual$ is 3-valent, it corresponds to a triangle of edges in $L(G^\star)$.
 Since every edge in $\dual$ is adjacent to four distinct edges, every vertex of $L(\dual)$ is adjacent to two triangles which have no edges in common (there may be more than two triangles in total if they share edges), as shown below:

 When $L(\dual)$ is 4-regular, and every vertex is adjacent to at least two edge-disjoint triangles, then every edge of $L(\dual)$ is part of at least one triangle.